 This game has become more popular in India, where several teams have been formed, and a high-octane T20 series is played out each year.
 There are huge fans of this game.
 One of India’s most different features of the T20 format is that the various franchises are free to rope in players from cricket teams of other countries.
-For example, the teams have added players like Chris Gayle from West Indies, Michael Clarke from Australia and so on.
-And this has not only resulted in greater cross-country participation in cricket but has also become a launching platform for various new cricketers who make their career debuts through this format.
+For example, the teams have added players like Chris Gayle from West Indies, Michael Clarke from Australia, and so on.
+And this has not only resulted in greater cross-country participation in cricket but also has become a launching platform for various new cricketers who make their career debuts through this format.

 The material used in the making of a cricket ball

-Material is used to make a ball are-
+Material used to make a ball are-

 A cricket ball is a solid hard ball used to play cricket.
 It consists of different layers.
-First, there is a cork in an inner hardcore of the ball.
+First, there is a cork in the inner hard core of the ball.
 It is made into a spherical shape.
-Then it is layered with tightly wound string, and then the outer layer of a ball is covered with leather.
+Then it is layered with tightly wound string, and then the outer layer of the ball is covered with leather.
 Finally, its equator is sewed with string to form the ball tough.
 It is manufactured according to cricket law at the first level.
-While bowling, a cricket ball moves in the air and off the ground is entirely on the action of the bowler and the condition of the ball and the pitch.
+While bowling, a cricket ball moves in the air and off the ground entirely on the action of the bowler and the condition of the ball, and the pitch.
 While working on the cricket ball, acquiring the most suitable condition is a key role of the fielding side.
 The principal approach the batsman ratings runs is through hitting the ball, with the bat, into a position wherein it might be safe to take a run or by way of directing the ball through or over the boundary.
 Cricket balls are heavier as well as harder compared to baseballs.

 Colour of a Cricket Ball Used in the T20